Prateek Jain

 PhD Student in Computer Science | Specializing in Network Layer Protocols

 I am a PhD candidate in Computer Science at Boston University, specializing in network communication and data transfer reliability.
-My research includes a RINA-based Multi-Layer Error Detection model, QUIC protocol evaluation for connection migration, and dynamic operator placement at the edge for real-time stream processing.
-Previously, I had served as an Assistant Commandant (Technical) with CRPF India, bringing practical experience to his academic work.
-My projects, in collaboration with NSF and Google, aim to advance modern networking and edge computing.
+My research focuses on developing robust and efficient transport layer solutions, including a RINA-based Multi-Layer Error Detection (MLED) model, QUIC protocol evaluation for connection migration, and dynamic operator placement at the edge for real-time stream processing.
+Currently, I am a Research Intern at Google, working on assessing the performance of QUIC’s connection migration capabilities under diverse network conditions to enhance low-latency and stable communication.
+My projects, in collaboration with the National Science Foundation (NSF) and Google, aim to push the boundaries of modern networking, transport protocols, and edge computing.

 Advisor: Dr. Abraham Matta